chesslablab/scanblab/README.md

 - [MNIST Handwritten Digit Recognizer](https://github.com/RubixML/MNIST)

-Perception is the building block that allows to recognize the piece placement in FEN format of a chessboard image as it is implemented in the [Chess\Media\FEN](https://github.com/chesslablab/php-chess/tree/main/src/Media/FEN) namespace.
+Perception is the building block that allows to recognize the piece placement in FEN format of a chessboard image as it is implemented in the [Chess\Media\FEN](https://github.com/chesslablab/php-chess/tree/main/src/Media/FEN) namespace of the PHP Chess library.

 Example: